- Two Categorical Variables

 - Numerical measures: conditional percentages.

 - Conditional percentages are calculated for each value of the explanatory variable separately.
-They can be row percents, if the explanatory variable “sits” in the rows, or column percents, if the explanatory variable “sits” in the columns.
+They can be row percentages, if the explanatory variable “sits” in the rows, or column percentages, if the explanatory variable “sits” in the columns.

 - When we try to understand the relationship between two categorical variables, we compare the distributions of the response variable for values of the explanatory variable.
 In particular, we look at how the pattern of conditional percentages differs between the values of the explanatory variable.